mosaic6/mosaic6.github.io/Content/blog/01-10-2021-customizing-publish-site.md

 # Conclusion

 While the `.foundation` theme is great out of the box for getting a site up and running quickly, it does limit your styling options.
 With a little effort and customization you can create your own theme, and truly make a Publish site your own.
-I'd like to thank [John Sundell](https://www.swiftbysundell.com) for creating such a dynamic tool for Swift developers to build their own websites with.
+I'd like to thank [John Sundell](https://www.swiftbysundell.com) for creating such a dynamic tool for Swift developers to build their websites with.
 Go forth and build something cool!

+“I'm not dumb.
+I just have a command of thoroughly useless information.”
+― Bill Watterson